 Representation Review

-Having considered all submissions, Council resolved to amend its Initial Proposal and retain the current representation arrangement, with the addition of the Māori ward, as the Final Proposal, specifically:
+Following Hearings (19 September 24) and Deliberations (2 October 24) and having considered all submissions, Council resolved to amend its Final Proposal from the Initial Proposal, and retain the current representation arrangement, with the addition of the Māori ward.
+Specifically:

 • The number of General ward councillors is retained at 9, as per the current representation arrangement.